 There are other benefits of hiring a designer from your region.
 Economically, your money will stay for longer in your area, which will positively impact local prosperity.
 If you’re intending to grow a business in a certain place, you would be morally justified to spend your money there too.

 What if you’ve seen a designer you absolutely love the work of, but they live hundreds of miles away?

-Engage with them and ask for an estimate for your graphic design needs.
+Engage with them and ask for an estimate for your design requirements.
 You will be able to test the water as regards to your working relationship without committing to anything.
 You'll then be able to weigh up what kind of service you'll receive in comparison to someone closer to home.

 Working with a nearby designer will also add to your social power.